Environmental Sustainability Strategy

 The City of Ventura's Environmental Sustainability Strategy serves as a guide document to help the city's municipal operations function sustainably.
 Focused primarily on energy, fuel, and water reduction, the strategy helps Ventura to reduce operational costs and reduce its environmental footprint.

-Sustainable Ventura TV Series on Caps-TV's Channel 15, Thursdays, 8:30pm with rebroadcasts
+WATCH Sustainable Ventura News on Caps-TV's Channel 15, Thursdays, 8:30pm with rebroadcasts

 LIKE THE SHOW ON FACEBOOK, CLICK HERE!

 For all the latest information from the City of Ventura Environmental Sustainability including events, tips and service issues,

 The City of Ventura pays over $4.5 million each year to run our facilities and treat and transport our water and wastewater.
 This cost would be significantly higher if not for a tradition of aggressive energy efficiency practices that save over 11 million kilowatt hours, or $1.7 million, each year.
 Most recently, the City has received over $1.5 million in energy grant funding to implement programs that save the City money and support community energy efficiency efforts.
 Learn more about these programs, including a planned solar electric system that will cut City Hall’s electricity bill by 75%, by viewing the presentation given to City Council.

 Full Renewable Energy, Energy Conservation and Greenhouse Gas Reduction Update Council Report.